yankostadinov/core/tutorials/guides/angular/angular.md

 ### 1.2.
 Getting Started with the Glue42 Core CLI

-The first step in building our project is to set up our development environment for a Glue42 Core.
+The first step in building our project is to set up our development environment for a Glue42 Core project.
 As a prerequisite for Glue42 Core, our apps should be located at the same origin (protocol, host and port) in order for them to communicate with each other.
 This means that we should access the clients app from **/clients** and the stocks app from **/stocks**.
-Furthermore we need to set up the [**Glue42 Core Environment**](../../glue42-core/what-is-glue42-core/core-concepts/environment/index.html).
-All of this is very straight-forward with the [**Glue42 Core CLI**](../../glue42-core/what-is-glue42-core/core-concepts/cli/index.html).
+Furthermore we need to set up the [**Glue42 Core Environment**](../../core/what-is-glue42-core/core-concepts/environment/index.html).
+All of this is very straight-forward with the [**Glue42 Core CLI**](../../core/what-is-glue42-core/core-concepts/cli/index.html).

 First, we need to install the Glue42 Core CLI.
 You can do that globally: